LarsBehrenberg/testing-copy/content/posts/gustave-caillebotte.md

       Images of nude men were extremely rare and marginalised during the 19th century and even now many scholarly works discuss the paintings with a conservative and self-conscious turn of phrase that is missing from analysis of similar female nudes.
 Caillebotte’s in-depth studies of the male form are considered unique in avant-garde art.
     sideGalleryImages:
-      - imageTitle:
+      - imageTitle: "'Man at His Bath', by Gustave Caillebotte (1848–1894) in 1884, oil on canvas"
+        imageUrl: /assets/gustave-caillebotte-man-at-his-bath.jpg
-          "'Nude Lying on a Couch' by Gustave Caillebotte (1848–1894) in 1873, oil on canvas"
+      - imageTitle: "'Nude Lying on a Couch' by Gustave Caillebotte (1848–1894) in 1873, oil on canvas"
         imageUrl: /assets/gustave-caillebotte-nude-lying-on-couch-1873.jpg
-      - imageTitle:
-          "'Boulevard des Italiens' by Gustave Caillebotte (1848–1894) in 1880, oil on canvas"
-        imageUrl: /assets/gustave-caillebotte-boulevard-des-italiens.jpg
-      - imageTitle:
-          "'Man at His Bath', by Gustave Caillebotte (1848–1894) in 1884, oil on canvas"
-        imageUrl: /assets/gustave-caillebotte-man-at-his-bath.jpg
+      - imageUrl: /assets/gustave-caillebotte-man-drying-his-leg.jpg
+        imageTitle: Caillebotte's Man Drying His Leg from 1884
     buttonToggle: true
   - textTitle: Caillebotte’s later works
     text: >-